 - Ensure work from home users have updated routers with no default passwords

 - Develop an understanding of the risks associated with your supply chain network

 - Determine your ability to detect attacks and respond to them

 - Identify what data is important to protect, target and develop a protection plan

 - Develop procedures for handling data

-- Understand your digital identity, what that means to bad actors and I was information might be used by them
+- Understand your digital identity, what that means to bad actors and how this information might be used by them

 - Employee awareness: